lucendio/lecture-devops-code/tutorials/02_start-local-virtual-machine/solution/vagrant/README.md

 vagrant up
 ```

-(B) Verify that Nginx is running and is returning its default page
+Verify that Nginx is running and returns its default page

 *context: host/workstation*
 ```bash